sictweb/bti425-2020/notes/security-add-to-server.md

 #### manager.js work

-Before pasting the professors' code, use a terminal window, and install some security packages to the project:
+Before pasting the professors' code, use a terminal window, and install some security packages to the project.
+Some introductory information about these security packages will be provided later in this document.

 ```text
 npm i bcryptjs